zSANSANz/ZahirTest/README.md

 o order number generated with format PO-123/IX/2020 (IX is current month)(2020 is current year),(123 reset per month). o order detail can be more than one
-# Alta Store REST API (ASRA)
+# MINI-Project e-Commerce REST API (Zahir)

 ## Overview

-KoalaRetail is REST-API specifically build to support online store system of ALTA.
-ASRA provides functionality that allows developers to behave either as customer or admin.
-ASRA is created using Golang, Gorm, and MYSQL as database.
+Zahir MINI-Project e-Commerce is REST-API specifically build to support online store system of Zahir.
+Zahir provides functionality that allows developers to behave either as customer or admin.
+Zahir is created using Golang, Gorm, and MYSQL as database.

-The MVP of KoalaRetail is :
+The MVP of Zahir MINI-Project e-Commerce is REST-API is :

 * Login and register customers
 * Customers can view list product